 Taking a momentary step back from the National Day of Prayer, and switch over to Local Limelight mode as I introduce you to a client that is dear to our hearts.
 Don’t worry, it will all tie in at the end, I promise.

-Dion, has been working with Diers Exhibit from the very beginning.
+Dion has been working with Diers Exhibit from the very beginning.
 In fact, he was one of my dad’s first sales back in 1996.
 Dion was working with a company called LAS (leisure adventure sportswear) that worked with shows like Veggie Tales and children-related products.
-As the company grew, my dad was able to help him with new display purchased each year.
+As the company grew, my dad was able to help him with new displays purchased each year.